mattmilburn/strapi-plugin-do-not-delete/README.md

 If you are enjoying this plugin and feel extra appreciative, you can [buy me a beer or 3 🍺🍺🍺](https://www.buymeacoffee.com/mattmilburn).

 ## <a id="roadmap"></a>🚧 Roadmap
-* Edit view sidebar button to "lock" an entity based on it's `id`.
+* Edit view sidebar button to "lock" an entry based on it's `id`.
 * Custom validation error messages.
 * RBAC features.